 Making your website rank high can be a challenge.
-Making your international sites rank high can be an even bigger challenge.
-There are just a lot more things you have to do for multilingual SEO: create content for different markets, set up sites for those markets and implement hreflang, just to name a few.
-Plus there are additional choices you have to make.
+But making your international sites rank high can be an even bigger challenge.
+There are just a lot more things you have to do for multilingual SEO.
+For example, you have to create content for different markets, set up sites for those markets and implement hreflang.
+Also, there are additional choices you have to make.
 Like this one: on which domains will you publish your internationalized content?
-Here we’ll list the most common options you have, and we’ll help you decide on the best option for your situation.
+Here we’ll list the most common options you have and help you decide on the best option for your situation.

 ccTLD, subdomain or subdirectory?